sketchplugins/plugin-directory/README.md

 - [Content Generator](https://github.com/timuric/content-generator-sketch-plugin), by Timur Carpeev: Sketch app plugin for generating dummy data such as avatars, names, photos, geo data etc.
 - [Copy & Paste Guides](https://github.com/pixelpillow/copy-paste-guides), by Pixelpillow: Easily copy, paste or remove guides from/to your artboard(s).
 - [Copy & Paste Shadows](https://github.com/ryanjohnson-me/sketch-copy-paste-shadows), by Ryan Johnson: Copy & paste only shadow styles from layers without others styles getting in the way.
+- [Copy as React Component (JSX)](https://github.com/jasondonnette/sketch-copy-as-react-component), by Jason Donnette: Generate a React components from Sketch with a keyboard shortcut
 - [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
 - [Copy Paste Position & Size](https://github.com/angistudio/sketch-copy-paste-position-size), by ANGI studio: A Sketch plugin that lets you easily copy & paste width, height, x & y values from and to objects
 - [Copy SCSS Colors](https://github.com/graphical-iain/copy-scss-colors), by Iain Eudailey: Sketch.app Plugin to copy colors to clipboard as SCSS variable definitions.